steventongsf/devops-toolchain-environment/README.md

 ```
 ssh -T git@github.com
 ```
+## Create repositories

 # Runtime
 ## Sample project for running a pipeline
 the following fork is from the Spring Boot reference project: http://github.com/steventongsf/spring-petclinic
+The master branch of this project will be used for the pipeline as stored in the project as Jenkinsfile.
 ## Run local environment
 Start
 ```